Skip to main content

 Average salary in rail freight

-PortNYC: A Backbone of Commerce
+NYCEDC: A Backbone of Commerce

 Cargo Terminals

 NYC’s ports are America’s gateway to the largest and wealthiest consumer market in the US.
-PortNYC supports the local economy by enabling firms to bring goods to market by vessel, the most efficient mode of freight transportation.
+NYCEDC supports the local economy by enabling firms to bring goods to market by vessel, the most efficient mode of freight transportation.

 7.2M